Skip to content

 To Analyse Growth Strategy: Greiner Theory

 Greiner described an organisational growth model for enterprises, in which he initially proposed five stages.
-The growth towards a next stage is accompanied by resistance, which is also referred to as growing pains.
+The growth towards the next stage is accompanied by resistance, which is also referred to as growing pains.

 So, a business’s growth process is composed of calm phases separated by stormy, critical situations.
 The growth of the business from one stage to the other depends on overcoming these situations of crisis.